 - All Star Battle: A PlayStation 3 fighting game by CyberConnect2 featuring characters from all over the series' timeline.

 - J Stars Victory VS: A Shonen Jump arena fighter.
 Jonathan and Joseph (in his Battle Tendency incarnation) appear as playable characters.

 - Eyes of Heaven: Sequel to All Star Battle, adding 2v2 battles and an original Bat Family Crossover storyline.

 There is also the series of spinoffs of one-shots chronicling the adventures of the eccentric Author Avatar manga-artist Rohan Kishibe, Thus Spoke Kishibe Rohan, which sometimes gets serialized either in Weekly Shonen Jump or Jump SQ.
-The chapters/one-shots (the first one published back in 1997) are going to be finally compiled into its first tankoubon (trade paperback).
-Also important to remark that Kishibe has also starred similar special one-shots such as Rohan at The Louvre (in collaboration with the Musée du Louvre) and Kishibe Rohan Goes to Gucci as an special collaboration between Araki, Gucci and Spur Magazine in 2011.
-An OVA of this spinoff series was made available to anyone who purchases the entire Blu-Ray set of the Diamond is Unbreakable anime, a second one was released in a bundle with pre-orders of the limited edition of the second manga volume
+The chapters/one-shots (the first one published back in 1997) are going to be finally compiled into its first trade paperback.
+Also important to remark that Kishibe has also starred similar special one-shots such as Rohan at The Louvre (in collaboration with the Musée du Louvre) and Kishibe Rohan Goes to Gucci as a special collaboration between Araki, Gucci and Spur Magazine in 2011.
+An OVA of this spinoff series was made available to anyone who purchases the entire Blu-Ray set of the Diamond is Unbreakable anime, a second one was released in a bundle with pre-orders of the limited edition of the second manga volume.

 There is a Character Sheet for each of the parts, so post character tropes there.